Lucy Letby: Staff and infrastructure issues

-In May 2024, The New Yorker published a feature article by staff writer Rachel Aviv that questioned Letby's conviction.
-Aviv pointed to pervasive staffing shortages, with staff "overtaxed" and only one specialist neonatologist for the ward, and hygiene issues.
-An inquest had found that an infant had died in 2014 due to doctors inserting a breathing tube incorrectly.
-As the defence had presented at trial, issues with the unit's drainage system meant that pipes were often blocked, leading to occasional sewage backup in the sinks.
+In May 2024, The New Yorker published a feature article by staff writer Rachel Aviv that questioned aspects of Letby's conviction.
+Aviv highlighted chronic staffing shortages on the unit, noting that staff were "overtaxed" and that only one specialist neonatologist was available.
+She also referred to hygiene concerns, including an earlier inquest finding that an infant had died in 2014 after a breathing tube was inserted incorrectly, and drainage problems that caused blocked pipes and occasional sewage backflow in sinks, issues that had been raised by the defence at trial.

-Aviv also highlighted a previous investigation into the increased mortality on the unit that was carried out by the Royal College of Paediatrics and Child Health (RCPCH), and the hospital's response.
-In September 2016, the RCPCH interviewed staff at the Countess of Chester Hospital.
-Their subsequent report concluded that medical and nursing staff levels were inadequate.
-They observed that the 2015 increase in mortality was not limited to the neonatal unit.
-They described Letby as "enthusiastic, capable and committed" and the staff on the unit as "very upset" about her removal from clinical duties.
-Of the doctors who suspected her, the report argued that they had a "subjective view with no other evidence".
-In a public response to the report, the hospital admitted issues with "staffing, competencies, leadership, team working and culture".
+Aviv also discussed a 2016 review by the Royal College of Paediatrics and Child Health (RCPCH) into increased mortality on the unit.
+After interviewing staff, the RCPCH concluded that medical and nursing staffing levels were inadequate and that the rise in mortality in 2015 was not confined to the neonatal unit.
+The report described Letby as "enthusiastic, capable and committed" and noted that staff were "very upset" about her removal from clinical duties.
+It characterised the suspicions held by some doctors as a "subjective view with no other evidence".
+In its public response, the hospital acknowledged problems with "staffing, competencies, leadership, team working and culture".

-Due to reporting restrictions imposed as a result of Letby's impending retrial, the online version of the article was disabled for British readers, a decision which was questioned in Parliament by the Conservative MP David Davis.
-The issue of The New Yorker's print edition that contained the article was, however, available for sale in British newsagents as usual.
+Because of reporting restrictions linked to Letby's impending retrial, the online version of the New Yorker article was blocked for UK readers, a decision questioned in Parliament by Conservative MP David Davis.

-In August 2024, a leaked report showed that the unit had suffered an outbreak of a dangerous bacteria during the period in which the infants Letby was convicted of murdering died.
-The outbreak was not mentioned in the trials.
-Commenting on the report, professor of medical microbiology David Livermore argued that the outbreak is a simpler explanation for the observed spike in deaths on the unit than murder.
+In August 2024, a leaked report revealed that the unit had experienced an outbreak of a dangerous bacterium during the period in which the infants Letby was convicted of murdering died.
+The outbreak had not been mentioned during the trials.
+Commenting on the report, medical microbiologist David Livermore argued that the outbreak offered a simpler explanation for the rise in deaths than deliberate harm.

 Mislabelled door swipe data

-Throughout the first trial, door swipe data was used to establish Letby's presence at the incidents.
-In August 2024, the Crown Prosecution Service confirmed that during this trial, swipe data for one of the doors to the neonatal unit had been mislabelled such that entries and exits were reversed.
-They did not confirm whether the data for other doors had been correctly labelled.
-Cheshire Police reviewed the use of the false data and concluded that it was used in evidence relating to nine infants, but only played a central role in the case of Child K, who Letby was not convicted of harming at the first trial.
+During the first trial, door swipe records were used to establish Letby's presence on the neonatal unit at the time of various incidents.
+In August 2024, the Crown Prosecution Service confirmed that swipe data for one of the unit's doors had been mislabelled, with entries and exits reversed.
+The CPS did not confirm whether data for other doors had been correctly labelled.
+Cheshire Police reviewed the use of the incorrect data and concluded that it had been relied upon in evidence relating to nine infants, although it played a central role only in the case of Child K, for whom Letby was not convicted at the first trial.

-There was another door to the unit which did not record entries or exits, meaning door swipe data could not account for all movements in and out.
+A second door to the unit did not record entries or exits, meaning that swipe card data could not account for all movements into and out of the unit.